Global existence and boundedness in an attraction-repulsion chemotaxis system with nonlocal logistic source and sublinear productions: Preliminaries and local existence

-\begin{lemma}[Local Existence] Suppose that $\Omega\subset\rsn$, $n\geq 2,$ is an open, bounded domain with smooth boundary and assume that $q>n$ and $M_0>0$.
+\begin{lemma}[Local Existence] Suppose that $\Omega\subset\rsn\: (n\geq 2)$, is a bounded domain with smooth boundary and assume that $q>n$.
 Moreover, the function $f$ fulfills \eqref{3.1} and $k,m\geq 1$, then for each non-negative initial data satisfies \eqref{3}, there exists $\tmax\in (0,\infty]$ such that a uniquely determined triple $(\bu, \bv, \bw)$ of nonnegative functions

 solving \eqref{2} classically in $\Omega\times (0,\tmax)$.
 Furthermore, if $\tmax<\infty$, then